Thrilling Boat Races and Colorful Festivals in Kerala Depicting Its Rich Cultural Heritage

 - Vela, Vallanghy

-- Major Attractions: Festooned elephants, timpanists playing music and firecrackers.
+- Major Attractions: Festooned elephants, timpanists playing music, and firecrackers.
 Classical music and dance performances as well.

-There is no fix time of the year to visit Kerala; you can plan anytime you are free.
+There is no fixed time of the year to visit Kerala; you can plan anytime you are free.
 These celebrations and festivals will for sure re-energize you.
-SreesTours offers cheapest price Kerala festivals tour packages to explore this God’s own country – Kerala during festivals and events.
+SreesTours offers the cheapest price Kerala festivals tour packages to explore this God’s own country – Kerala during festivals and events.
 Contact us to know more about other packages.